 It is good to be aware of the reasons for bruising to differentiate between harmless and harmful ones.
 Read on to know more about bruises in babies, including their causes and when to worry about them.

 Is It Normal For A Baby To Bruise?

 It is common for newborns to have bruises on their head and body right after vaginal birth (1).
 The physical stress during childbirth is the reason behind the bruises, which usually vanish within a few days.

-Some infants delivered through prolonged labor or stressful delivery may tend to have darker bruises, usually around the neck, head, and shoulder.
+Some infants delivered through prolonged or stressful labor may tend to have dark bruises or contusions, usually around the neck, head, and shoulder.
 In most cases, these bruises do not cause any harm or pain and fade away within a few days.
 The doctor will examine the newborn for bruises to rule out any serious cause.

 Older babies and toddlers could develop bruises when they begin to crawl or take their first steps (2).
 Parents may observe bruises on the baby’s forehead, elbows, knees, shins, or palms.
 Dressing the baby appropriately may avoid bruises due to movement and friction.
 As the baby gets adept at crawling or walking, you are less likely to see bruises.

 What Causes Bruises In Babies?

 Childbirth and friction while crawling or walking are the common causes for normal bruising among babies.
 However, there could be other serious underlying causes.
 Bruises could be a sign of concern if they appear around the eyes or ears, soft tissue area in the cheeks, abdomen, buttocks, or inside the mouth (3).

 The following conditions or situations could lead to serious painful bruising in babies.

 - Falls and injuries: When babies start crawling or walking, chances are they might fall and develop a deep bruise on their head, chin, knee, or forehead.
-Depending on the size of the bruise, parents may determine the extent of the injury and what type of medical help is required.
+Depending on the size of the bruise, parents may determine the extent of the injury or wound and what type of medical help is required.